szabadulas/szabadulas.github.io/content/ne-valj-orgyilkossa.md

 (Ha olvasni akarod magyarul,
 kapcsold be a feliratokat,
-és a válaszd a magyar nyelvet
+és válaszd a magyar nyelvet
 a beállításoknál.)